Joseph C. Pelletier: Knights of Columbus

+Boston Red Sox

+On August 19, 1901, the first public stock certificate issued by the "Boston American League Base-Ball Club," stock number 1, granted Joseph C. Pelletier eight shares of Capital Stock (worth $800,000) in the team, and was signed by Peltier as the club's first "President."
+In 1904, Pelletier transferred six of his shares to John I. Taylor, the son of the Boston Globe publisher who owned the Red Sox from 1904 until 1911.
+See also List of Boston Red Sox owners and executives.

 Public office

 In 1905, Pelletier was appointed to the Massachusetts Civil Service Commission by Governor William Lewis Douglas.
 He was reappointed by Republican Governors Curtis Guild Jr. and Eben Sumner Draper.
 He resigned from the board in 1909 in order to focus on his campaign for district attorney.

 Pelletier was first elected as district attorney in 1909.
 He easily defeated Edward P. Barry, Felix W. McGettrick, and Alonzo D. Moran at the county convention to win the Democratic nomination (receiving 149 of the necessary 117 votes on the first ballot) and beat Republican incumbent Arthur D. Hill in the general election.
 He took office on November 13, 1909.

 In 1911, Pelletier prosecuted Clarence Richeson for the murder of his girlfriend Avis Willard Linnell.
 Richeson was found guilty and Pelletier recommended the death penalty.
 Richeson was executed on May 21, 1912.

 In 1912, Pelletier was a candidate for governor.
 He lost the Democratic nomination to incumbent Eugene N. Foss by 16,000 votes.

 In 1913, Pelletier directed a grand jury that investigated the Arcadia Hotel fire.
 The grand jury could not find sufficient evidence for any criminal indictments.

 In 1917, Pelletier petitioned Governor Samuel W. McCall for leniency in the treatment of Jesse Pomeroy, who had been living in solitary confinement at the Charlestown State Prison for more than 40 years.
 Pomeroy's sentence was commuted to the extent of allowing him the privileges afforded to other life prisoners.

+In August of 1920, as the Suffolk County District Attorney in Boston, Pelletier investigated Charles Ponzi, and caused the downfall of Ponzi’s financial pyramid scheme.
+Harboring suspicions but lacking tangible proof of wrongdoing, Pelletier nevertheless convinced Ponzi to stop taking on new investments until an auditor examined his accounts, which quickly resulted in the downfall of Ponzi's pyramid scheme (which relied on the continual receipt of new funds from which to pay existing investors), and Ponzi's ultimate criminal conviction.

 In 1921, Pelletier was a candidate for Mayor of Boston.
 He dropped out of the race shortly before the election and backed James Michael Curley.